 These functions should also be called from your extensionInitProc to allocate all of the various resource classes and types required for the extension.
 Each time the server resets, these types must be reallocated as the old allocations will have been discarded.
 Resource types are integer values starting at 1.
-Get a resource type by calling deleteFunc will be called to destroy all resources with this type.
+Get a resource type by calling deleteFunc will be called to destroy all resources with this type. name will be used to identify this type of resource to clients using the X-Resource extension, to security extensions such as SELinux, and to tracing frameworks such as DTrace.
+[The name argument was added in xorg-server 1.8.]

-RESTYPE CreateNewResourceType(deleteFunc)
+RESTYPE CreateNewResourceType(deleteFunc, char name)